Three bodies doctrine: Sukshma sharira - subtle body

-Sthula sarira – gross body
+Sthula sharira - gross body

-Sthula sarira or the gross body is the material physical mortal body that eats, breathes and moves (acts).
-It is composed of many diverse components, produced by one's karmas (actions) in past life out of the elements which have undergone panchikarana i.e. combining of the five primordial subtle elements.
+Sthula sharira (IAST) or the gross body is the material physical mortal body that eats, breathes and moves (acts).
+It is composed of many diverse components, produced by one's karmas (actions) in past lives out of the elements which have undergone panchikarana i.e. combining of the five primordial subtle elements.

 It is the instrument of the jiva's experience, which, attached to the body and dominated by ahamkara, (Note: Ego, I-ness or the antahkarana in which the citta or the atman is reflected.) uses the body's external and internal organs of sense and action.
-The Jiva, identifying itself with the body, in its waking state enjoys gross objects.
+In its waking state, the jiva identifies itself with the body and enjoys gross objects.
 On its body rests man's contact with the external world.

 The sthula sariras main features are sambhava (birth), jara (old age or ageing) and maranam (death), and the "waking state".
 The sthula sarira is the anatman.

 Correlations with other models

 Three bodies and five sheaths

-The Taittiriya Upanishad describes five koshas, which The three bodies which cover the Atman:
+The Taittiriya Upanishad describes five koshas, which are also often equated with the three bodies.
+The three bodies are often equated with the five koshas (sheaths), which cover the Atman: